 Here is a full review of Javier’s Hotel Xabier, including information on the services offered by the hotel and practical information to get there.

-You don’t have time to organize your trip to the Basque Country or are looking for someone who can organize a tailor-made trip for you or a group?
+You don’t have time to organize your trip to the Basque Country?
 Consult my service offer by clicking HERE.

 Hotel Xabier double room review.